 Step Three: Hang Christmas Tree Lights

-Lights are the first decoration that you will add to your tree.
-Allow about 100 lights for every vertical foot of tree.
+When planning, allow about 100 lights for every vertical foot of tree.
 Christmas tree lights come in a variety of different colors and lengths.
 Lights usually come on white or green strands.
 Be sure to choose the color that matches your tree, so the strands are not visible through the branches.
-I chose green strands this year since my tree is a classic evergreen.

 In order to hang the Christmas tree lights, start at the bottom bough and move upwards.
 String the lights starting at the trunk and moving towards the tip of the branch and then back.
 Continue until you reach the top of the tree.
 Make sure that the lights are plugged in while you are wrapping the tree, so you can easily see if you missed any sections.